In this article, I will show you how to create a hyperlink in Word that points to a particular section in the same document.

 This makes sense if your content is very long and thus refers to another section within the same document.
 This way, you can add a link that users can click to jump right to that particular section instead of scrolling all the way down.

-A clear example is the hyperlinks in Table of Contents that refers you to another section of the same document.
+A clear example is the hyperlinks in Table of Contents that refer you to another section of the same document.

 Another example is illustrated below: